Buyback Proposal Process

 Your pensionable service is a key part of the formula used to calculate your future pension.
-The more service you have when you retire, the larger your pension will be.
+The more service you have when you retire, the larger your pension may be.
 You earn service for every day that you contribute to the Plan, but in some cases, you may also repay leave service or buy prior service.

 If you were off work, unpaid, for a period of time (a Leave of Absence), this will create a gap in your pensionable service.
 You may be able to repay contributions for leave service to ensure there is no service gap.